TeamCodeStream/codestream-server/api_server/docs/integrations/msteams.md

 # MS Teams Integration

-As a messaging integration, it provides for features beyond OAuth; notably, interactive callbacks for login and replies.
+As a messaging integration, it provides for features for, interactive callbacks for login and replies.
 As such it a bot resource is needed on Azure, along with the connector which brings the bot into MS Teams.
 The CodeStream API serves as the bot, providing an endpoint for interactive callbacks.

 * [Resource & MST Installation](#create-resources--install)
 * [Bot Development Notes](#developing)